joagre/bespoke/doc/INSTALL.md

 sudo iptables -A FORWARD -i enxdecde80060f0 -o wlp2s0 -j ACCEPT
 ```

-The script `./bin/prepare-bespoke-usb` assigns an ip address and link
+NOTE: The script `./bin/prepare-bespoke-usb` assigns an ip address and
-to `enXXX` and creates all config needed for the default gateway on
+link to `enXXX` and creates all config needed for the default gateway
-the Pi to work.
+on the Pi to work.
 Look in the script for details.

 Furthermore, make sure to disable the default gatyeway over
 wlan0. usb0 should be the only default gateway.